alloba/book-of-hours-notes/books/The Serenity of the Black Wood.md

 ## Description
 The Serenity of the Black Wood

-An allegorical history of the House of Lethe, which it is here implied was inspired by the Centipede.
+An allegorical history of the [[House of Lethe]], which it is here implied was inspired by the Centipede.
 'Sereno Blackwood' is an occult alias to this day.
 ### Partial Study Description

 ### Study Complete Description